Quinn's B.I.M.B.Y. Site

 Superfamily Vespoidea

-Vespidae - Yellowjackets, Paper Wasps, and Hornets; Potter, Mason and
+Vespidae - Yellowjackets, Paper Wasps, and Hornets; Potter,

 Pollen Wasps